GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="vpat">Voluntary Product Accessibility Template (VPAT&reg;)</th>
-    <td>A document template established by the Information Technology Industry (ITI) Council which evaluates how accessible a particular product is, according to Section 508 Standards.
-Vendors use this template to produce a self-disclosing document, called an Accessibility Conformance Report (ACR), which details each aspect of the Section 508 requirements and how the product supports each criteria.
-ACRs, based on VPAT&reg;, are used by buyers to understand how accessible a product is, and any potential deficiencies.</td>
+    <td>A document template established by the Information Technology Industry (ITI) Council to evaluate the accessibility of a product according to Section 508 Standards.
+Vendors use the VPAT® to create a self-disclosing document called an Accessibility Conformance Report (ACR), which details how the product meets each Section 508 requirement and identifies any potential deficiencies.
+The Voluntary Product Accessibility Template (VPAT®) serves as a standardized reporting format that helps buyers and sellers assess the accessibility features of information and communications technology (ICT) products and services.</td>
   </tr>
 </tbody>
 </table>